gidgethub/gidgethub/docs/index.rst

 "Gidget" sounds somewhat like an elongated version of "git" so that made some sense phonetically.
-And with the `octocat <https://octodex.github.com/>`_ being the mascot of GitHub, it seemed fitting to have the name be somewhat feline-related.
+And with the `octocat <https://octodex.github.com/>`_ being the mascot of GitHub, it seemed fitting to have the name to be feline-related somehow.